rozek/lava-lamp-replacement/README.md

 * how to use the [Espruino Web IDE](https://www.espruino.com/ide/#) and
 * how to update the firmware (if that should be necessary)

-For the following instructions it is assumed that you have the Web IDE running and that your board is connected to your computer.
+For the following instructions it is assumed that you have the Web IDE running and your board is connected to your computer.

 ### Wiring ###